EloiseX/Responsible-machine-learning/README.md

 ### Training data

 Home Mortgage Disclosure Act data was downloaded from [Github class repository](https://github.com/jphall663/GWU_rml/tree/master/assignments/data) for academical use.
-In order to fit the interpretable maching learning model, I splited this preprocessed and labeled dataset into 70% of train partition and 30% of test partition.
+In order to fit the interpretable maching learning model, I split this preprocessed and labeled dataset into 70% of train partition and 30% of test partition.
 In the training dataset, there are 112253 rows with numeric measurements and binary values.
 Validation dataset contains 48085 rows in total.
 Here is a berif describtion of Home Mortgage Disclosure Act dataset:

      '''
      RangeIndex: 160338 entries, 0 to 160337